hertzmann/hertzmann.github.io/_posts/2024-05-09-illusion-of-awareness.md

 </figure>
 </center>

-So, here's a clue to the illusions that I discussed before.
-In the first video, you can see changes _when you look at them_.
-In the second video, you can see the gorilla _when you look at it_.
+So, here's a clue to the illusion videos at the beginning of this post.
+In the first video, you can see changes _only when you look right at them_.
+In the second video, you can see the gorilla _only when you look right at it_.